reesotto/ADS-Project-2023/README.md

 The primary function of the system.
 It finds the best route between two stations, considering their positions along the highway.
 - Supports searching from a closer station to a farther one and vice versa.
 - Optimizes the path with the least number of service stations passed.
 - Optimizes the path to pass through stations nearest to the highway's starting point (distance 0).
+This functionality is also applied when transversing from a farther station to a closer one.

 ### Used data structures:
 - Service areas: modified binary tree.